fluree/to-do-lists-generator/README.md

 <img src='/src/Images/Create_ledger_modal.png' alt='Ledger Modal' width='600'>
 </p>

-> The name of your network and ledger will become part of the unqiue URL that includes the API endpoint.
+> The name of your network and ledger will become part of the unique URL that includes the API endpoint.
 Example: `http://localhost:8090/fdb/test/one1/query`

 ### **Schema**

 Once the ledger has been created the next step is to build your schema.
 Schemas in Fluree consist of [_collections_](https://docs.flur.ee/docs/1.0.0/schema/collections) and [_predicates_](https://docs.flur.ee/docs/1.0.0/schema/predicates).

 You can think of _collections_ as tables in a relational DB and _predicates_ as columns, although you should refer to the [Schema](https://docs.flur.ee/docs/1.0.0/schema/overview) section in the docs for a more elaborate explanation.
-An important detail to note is that Schemas in Fluree are just data, the easiest way to add data is using our JSON syntax to represent the schema and transact it into the database.
+An important detail to note is that Schemas in Fluree are just data, and the easiest way to add data is using our JSON syntax to represent the schema and transact it into the database.
 As you see below, we are using this JSON syntax -- aka FlureeQL -- to create our transactions.
-FlureeQL combines features from GraphQl and SPARQL while maintaining a convenient JSON shape.
+FlureeQL combines features from GraphQL and SPARQL while maintaining a convenient JSON shape.

-Below is the schema for the to do list generator:
+Below is the schema for the to-do list generator:

 The schema has three collections: `list`, `task`, and `assignee`.

-    [
-        {
+    [{
         "_id": "_collection",
         "name": "list",
         "doc": "Subjects in this collection will be individual to-do lists, which can reference several specific tasks."
     },
     {
         "_id": "_collection",
         "name": "task",
         "doc": "Subjects in this collection will be individual tasks, which can reference individual assignees" },
     {
         "_id": "_collection",
         "name": "assignee",
-        "doc": "Subjects in this collection describe individuals who could be assigned specific tasks" }
+        "doc": "Subjects in this collection describe individuals who could be assigned specific tasks" }]

-    ]
+> We've added some `doc` strings to each collection and predicate to offer additional clarity for users.
+This descriptive metadata does not affect the schema other than to aid any developers who need to understand it.

 Each collection has three predicates.

 The list collection consists of list/name, list/description, and list/tasks

-    [
-        {
+    [{
         "_id": "_predicate",
         "name": "list/name",
         "type": "string",
         "index": true,
         "doc": "The name of the list.
 This is indexed for easier querying, but is not a unique value from one list to another"
     },
     {
         "_id": "_predicate",
         "name": "list/description",
         "type": "string",
         "doc": "A string describing the list"
     },
     {
         "_id": "_predicate",
         "name": "list/tasks",
         "type": "ref",
         "multi": true,
         "restrictCollection": "task",
-        "doc": "Because one list can include multiple tasks, this allows a single list subject to make graph references to mulitple task subjects"
+        "doc": "Because one list can include multiple tasks, this allows a single list subject to make graph references to multiple task subjects"
-        }
-    ]
+    }]

 The task collection consists of task/name, task/assignedTo, and task/isCompleted

-    [
-        {
+    [{
         "_id": "_predicate",
         "name": "task/name",
         "type": "string",
         "index": true,
         "doc": "The name of the task"
     },
     {
         "_id": "_predicate",
         "name": "task/assignedTo",
         "type": "ref",
         "restrictCollection": "assignee",
         "doc": "A ref between a task and an assignee, modeling the individual to whom the task is assigned" },
     {
         "_id": "_predicate",
         "name": "task/isCompleted",
         "type": "boolean",
-        "doc": "The completetion status of the task"
+        "doc": "The completion status of the task"
-        }
-    ]
+    }]

 The assignee collection consists of assignee/name, assignee/email, and assignee/lists